djeada/Backend-Engineers-Guide/notes/04_databases/02_transactions.md

 Single object writes form the most basic type of transaction.
 For such transactions:

-- **Atomicity** can be achieved using a write-ahead log (WAL).
+- **Atomicity**: Atomicity can be achieved using a write-ahead log (WAL).
 Before any changes are made to the database, they are logged in the WAL, enabling a recovery mechanism in case of a crash during the transaction.

-- **Isolation** can be provided using locks or MVCC (Multi-version Concurrency Control).
+- **Isolation**: Isolation can be provided using locks or MVCC (Multi-Version Concurrency Control).
 A lock-based protocol restricts access to a data object once a transaction has locked it for use.
 In contrast, MVCC allows multiple transactions to read the same object without locks by creating a new version of an object for each transaction, thereby increasing concurrency.

+### Advanced Transaction Management

+Beyond single object writes, transactions can become more complex, involving multiple objects and operations.
+Managing these requires sophisticated techniques:

+- **Two-Phase Commit (2PC)**: Used in distributed systems to ensure all parties in a transaction agree to commit or rollback, maintaining atomicity across systems.
+- **Deadlock Detection and Prevention**: Techniques to handle situations where transactions are waiting indefinitely for resources locked by each other.